2014 Irish Heritage & Dromoland Castle - 8 Days/7 Nights

 Relax on a half-day guided tour of Dublin, originally founded by Vikings over 1,000 years ago.
 See elegant Georgian townhouses and brightly-painted doors and cross the River Liffey to view the wide thoroughfare of O’Connell Street with the General Post Office.
 Pause to view the gaunt figures at the Famine Memorial before visiting Glasnevin Museum, Ireland’s national necropolis, which is a who’s who of modern Irish history as the final resting place of Daniel O’Connell, Michael Collins, Charles Stewart Parnell, Brendan Behan and other prominent people.
 The afternoon is free so that you may use your independent open-top bus tour voucher with a visit to Guinness or Jameson.
 Dine on your own this evening.

 Leave Dublin and drive to the Irish National Stud to see some of Ireland’s finest horses and learn about breeding techniques.
-Also take a walk around the Japanese Gardens, laid out to represent life from the cradle to the grave.
+Also take a walk around the Japanese Gardens.
 Drive across Ireland to the imposing and deluxe Dromoland Castle Hotel.
 Relax in the elegant surroundings of this wonderful fairytale resort.
 Then savor a delicious farewell dinner in the oak-paneled dining room – a fitting way to spend the last evening of your Irish tour.

 B: Breakfast; D: Dinner